Meetings and Events:

 3. Anti-Award Farming Rule - A PPLAC member with membership in another PPC affiliate can enter PPLAC’s DPC for “critique only” if that member is competing in the other affiliate’s image competitions.
 He/she will not be eligible for PPLAC’s DPC and year end awards.
 If the member is NOT competing in the other affiliate’s image competitions, he/she may enter the PPLAC DPC for awards.

 4. A maximum of four (4) entries per member may be submitted per competition.
 IMPORTANT!
-ALL ENTRIES MUST BE SUBMITTED via the PrintCompetition.com website BEGINNING at 12:01 AM FRIDAY MORNING THRU SUNDAY at 11:00 PM, TWO WEEKENDS BEFORE THE COMPETITION.
-Look for the DPC Entry Form in the Digital Photographic Competition pull down menu.
+ALL ENTRIES MUST BE SUBMITTED via the PrintCompetition.com website BEGINNING at 12:01 AM MONDAY MORNING THRU SUNDAY at 11:00 PM, TWO WEEKENDS BEFORE THE COMPETITION.

 5. Entry fees: $15.00 per image.